AF-1 / lms-dynamicplaylists

 »What does the PlaylistUseCache option do?
 Which dynamic playlists can use the cache?«

-For dynamic playlists that can retrieve all tracks matching your search parameters in one initial database query, DPL version 4 loads all tracks into the cache, thus eliminating the need for further database queries.
+For dynamic playlists that can retrieve all tracks matching your search parameters in one initial database query, DPL loads all tracks into the cache, thus eliminating the need for further database queries.
 Subsequent batches of new tracks for the active dynamic playlist will be retrieved from the cache only, and added to a client's playlist much faster as a result.

 Dynamic playlists that retrieve each batch of new tracks from a different, randomly chosen artist, album, genre, year, decade or static playlist are not suitable for cache use because not all tracks can be retrieved in one initial database query.